Mangrove tree distribution: Causes of decline

 A variety of factors have led to the declining trends in mangrove distribution (refer to table fig of causes).
 These factors are predominantly anthropogenic in origin, as mangrove destruction is positively correlated to human population density.
 Up to 35% of mangrove forests worldwide have been lost since 1980, reflecting the increased pressure from high population densities residing at the coast.
 Mangrove losses to climate change are considered a probable long term threat to future distribution.
 Despite a wide variety of factors linked to mangrove loss (insert figure of causes), the main drivers of recent (i.e. after 1980) mangrove destruction are linked to four main activities: urban sprawl, tourism, agriculture and aquaculture.
 The causes of declines in mangrove areas vary between regions.
 In Asia, the Caribbean and Latin America, aquaculture and tourism development are the greatest threat.
 In Oceania, tourism development is the greatest threat while in Africa, conversion of mangroves for agricultural and urban development is most apparent.
+At large, the largest contributor to mangrove forest loss is the conversion of land to aquaculture, agriculture, or urban land.